bijoythomas/sublime-jsscratchpad/README.md

 ## Settings

-You can tweak the plugin settings to provide the path to the node modules dir and how you would like to access the imported libs in the scratch pad
+You can tweak the plugin settings through **Package Settings > JavaScript Scratch Pad** to provide the path to the node modules dir and how you would like to access the imported libs in the scratch pad

 ```